 Inaccessible Resources

-Inaccessible resources are those that have a cash value, but are not available to the participant.
-Inaccessible resources include, but are not limited to, the following:
+Inaccessible resources are those that have a cash value and are not available to the participant.
+Inaccessible resources include, and are not limited to, any of the following:

-For CA, land on a reservation is an inaccessible resource.
+For CA, land on Tribal Land is an inaccessible resource.

 The resource is jointly owned with a participant of the former budgetary unit containing the nonparticipant who abused them.